DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-manage privacy settings indicated ‘that individuals who spend more time engaging with digital devices and social networking services, in this case being females \[…\] are able to develop higher levels of digital literacy’. [^128]
+manage privacy settings indicated ‘that individuals who spend more time engaging with digital devices and social networking services, in this case being females \[…\] are able to develop higher levels of digital literacy’.[^128]

 Participants at Imangara often mentioned children as computer users (45 per cent of responses).
-This was probably because of the greater numbers of children there than in Mungalawarru who were able to stay in the community while attending the nearby local infants and primary school.[^129] The high rates of young women and children reported using the computers tends to support the ‘domestic hub’ emphasis of use of the computers.
-As discussed in the previous chapter, although senior women over 60 years of age at Imangara and Mungalawarru often acted in a ‘figurehead’ capacity, liaising with researchers and in resource distribution at community meetings, their actual ICT usage was fairly limited (see ‘Digital literacy in Chapter 6).
+This was probably because of the greater numbers of children there than in Mungalawurru who were able to stay in the community while attending the nearby local infants and primary school.[^129] The high rates of young women and children who reported using the computers tends to support the ‘domestic hub’ emphasis of use of the computers.
+As discussed in the previous chapter, although senior women over 60 years of age at Imangara and Mungalawurru often acted in a ‘figurehead’ capacity, liaising with researchers and in resource distribution at community meetings, their actual ICT usage was fairly limited (see Chapter 6).

-When we asked who in the household looked after the computer during the project, individual women were most often mentioned as being chiefly responsible (around 60 per cent at both Imangara and Mungalawarru); that is, rather than individual men, couples (‘we both do’) or households (‘all of us’).
+When we asked who in the household looked after the computer during the project, individual women were most often mentioned as being chiefly responsible (around 60 per cent at both Imangara and Mungalawurru); that is, rather than individual men, couples (‘we both do’) or households (‘all of us’).
 Once again, youth was a significant factor, again suggesting a correlation between this role and higher levels of digital
-literacy: mainly women (86 per cent) aged 18-29 years at Imangara and only women and men in their 20s and 30s at Mungalawarru were named as responsible for the computers.
+literacy: mainly women (86 per cent) aged 18–29 years at Imangara and only women and men in their 20s and 30s at Mungalawurru were named as responsible for the computers.

 Overall, these results reflect a higher rate of engagement with the ICTs